marbl/parsnp/README.md

 CITATION provides details on how to cite Parsnp.

-INSTALL provides instructions for building from source and installing.
+INSTALL (Run install.sh if building from source) provides instructions for building from source and installing.

 LICENSE provides licensing information.